Chrome Now Uses Scroll Anchoring To Prevent Those Annoying Page Jumps

 Page jumps make me actually angry.
 It's like a book snapping shut on you mid-sentence.

+Scrolling on certain websites (i.e. Twitter) has been totally broken for me since the last Chrome update and now I'm suspecting this is the cause.

-Google image search (Score:2)
+Google image search (Score:1)

 I'll never understand the rationality behind the google image search features.
 Or some of the "advanced" features on their text search.